PrivateSky/pskwallet/README.md

-pskwallet add library localFolder | add a libray  | used during development or at updates to add a library pskwallet transfer agent walletAgent| transfer control of the local agent to a remote agent (eg a wallet agent of another user or company) | call a transfer swarm and remove the privateKey from the local CSB pskwallet export key agentname| exports the private key of the agent  | print in console pskwallet publish domain remote | creates an CSB with the domain constitution, publish the CSB | start the domain remote pskwallet parent domainName  | add domainName as parent to the current domain |  add parrent
+pskwallet add library localFolder | add a libray  | used during development or at updates to add a library pskwallet transfer agent walletAgent| transfer control of the local agent to a remote agent (eg a wallet agent of another user or company) | call a transfer swarm and remove the privateKey from the local CSB pskwallet export key agentname| exports the private key of the agent  | print in console pskwallet publish domain remoteEndPoint | creates an CSB with the domain constitution, publish the CSB, starts a domain remote and update the keys in the remote PDS  | starts a production  domain on a remoteEndPoint pskwallet add parent domainName  | add domainName as parent to the current domain | add parrent pskwallet set shares howMany  | set the number of shares | set the amount of shares in the domain.
+Implicit 100. pskwallet give shares howMany toAgent   | give voting rights to another agent | give shares pskwallet delegate votingAgent | delegate the voting rights to another agent | delegate the voting power to another agent pskwallet undelegate votingAgent | delegate the voting rights to another agent | delegate the voting power to another agent

-Swarms available to the pskwallet
+Swarms available to the pskwallet:

 Swarm | Description
 ------------------------ | ------------------------------------------------------
-core/transfer            | give and receive control of a remote agent (receive the private key), generate a new privatekey and update in domain core/initDomain          | initialise a domain core/addAgent            | creates an agent core/updateKey           | updates a key in a domain
+core/transfer            | give and receive control of a remote agent (receive the private key), generate a new privatekey and update in domain core/initDomain          | initialise a domain core/agents              | manage agents core/parents             | manage parents core/updateKey           | updates a key in a domain core/shares              | manage the shares